xandrewfan/xandrewfan/README.md

-i dont have a dni list but iwc always ^w^. 🎐
+i dont have a dni list but iwc always ^w^